 Read on to learn about:

 - The necessary elements of a VR-ready computer

-- Which computers and parts we’ve come to love - and which ones we’ve come to avoid - in our 5 years of recommending computers for VR
+- Which computers and parts we’ve come to love - and which ones we’ve come to avoid

 - The Best Practices Webinar we created with Puget Systems on VR computers, how to set up VR hardware at your office, and more